vercel/swr-site/pages/docs/mutation.en-US.md

 # Mutation

+SWR provides the `mutate` and `useSWRMutation` APIs to mutate remote data and its cache.

+## mutate

 ```js
 mutate(key, data, options)
 ```

-## Options
+### API

+#### Parameters

+- `key`: ***
+- `data`: ***
+- `options`: ***
   - `optimisticData`: data to immediately update the client cache, or a function that receives current data and returns the new client cache data, usually used in optimistic UI.
   - `revalidate`: should the cache revalidate once the asynchronous update resolves.
   - `populateCache`: should the result of the remote mutation be written to the cache.
   - `populateCache`: should the result of the remote mutation be written to the cache, or a function that receives new result and current result as arguments and returns the mutation result.
   - `rollbackOnError`: should the cache rollback if the remote mutation errors.

 ## Revalidate